Interest rates drop to 19%

 Commercial bank lending interest rates for shilling denominated loans, according to the Central Bank, have declined to 19 per cent in January from an average of 20.5 per cent in the quarter to September last year.

-“The decline was mainly due to lower rates charged on loans in dominant sectors of trade, personal and household, transport and communication and manufacturing,” Mr Mugume said.
+“The decline was mainly due to lower rates charged on loans in dominant sectors of trade, personal and household, transport and communication and manufacturing,” Dr Mugume said.

 Investors in government papers have also been earning more than they earned in December due to an increase in interest rates for the period ended January.